web validator

 How to use this validator

-2. Run validate to check user-agent blocks, allow/disallow directives, and sitemap lines.
+2. Run validate to review user-agent blocks, allow/disallow rules, and sitemap URL formatting.

 Rules & checks

-Counts Allow/Disallow directives per agent and keeps them grouped.
+Counts Allow and Disallow directives per agent and keeps crawler blocks grouped for review.

 Inputs explained